On this page...

 S allele

-- Produces less AAT than M, but significantly more than Z
+- Results in less AAT than M, but significantly more than Z

-- Polymerizes slowly, so liver involvement is uncommon
+- Polymerizes slowly, so liver involvement is low

 - Lung risk increases when paired with Z (eg, SZ genotype)